Mike Warnke: The Satan Seller

-In 1972, Warnke's book The Satan Seller was released.
-Written by Warnke, with help from Balsiger and Les Jones, the book tells of Warnke being orphaned as a child and his introduction into Satanism.
-Further detailed is Warnke's participation in sexual orgies, alcoholism, and drug dealing; his rise in the ranks of Satanism to the level of "high priest"; presiding over Satanic rituals including magical spells, summoning demons, ritual sex including a kidnap and rape; the attempt on his life—a heroin overdose—that left him angry and disillusioned; his heroism in Vietnam; and how he found Jesus and came home as an evangelist.
+In 1972, Warnke's book The Satan Seller was released, written by Warnke with help from Balsiger and Les Jones.
+The book tells of Warnke being orphaned as a child and his introduction into Satanism.
+Further detailed is Warnke's participation in sexual orgies, alcoholism, and drug dealing; his rise in the ranks of Satanism to the level of "high priest"; presiding over Satanic rituals including magical spells, summoning demons, ritual sex including a kidnap and rape; the attempt on his life of a heroin overdose that left him angry and disillusioned; his heroism in Vietnam; and how he found Jesus and came home as an evangelist.
 The story ends with Warnke living happily in California with wife Sue Studer.
-In fewer than three months after the release, The Satan Seller had become a religious best-seller.
+In less than three months after the release, The Satan Seller had become a religious best-seller.

 The book launched Warnke into stardom within evangelical Christian communities.
 He became a popular speaker at Christian meeting places such as Melodyland in Anaheim, California.
-In 1974, Warnke moved his family to attend Trinity Bible College in Tulsa, Oklahoma, as a nine-month preparation for ministry.
-It was here, while among other charismatic Christians and recent converts preparing for a life of ministry, that Warnke met Carolyn Alberty and the two began an extramarital affair.
-Warnke also met Elijah Coady, an independent, schismatic bishop of the Syro-Chaldean Church, also known as the Assyrian Church of the East.
-Coady ordained Warnke as a deacon.
+In 1974, he moved his family to attend Trinity Bible College in Tulsa, Oklahoma as a nine-month preparation for ministry.
+It was here among other charismatic Christians and recent converts preparing for a life of ministry that Warnke met Carolyn Alberty and the two began an extramarital affair.
+Warnke also met Elijah Coady, an independent, schismatic bishop of the Assyrian Church of the East who ordained Warnke as a deacon.
 Upon graduation, Warnke was again ordained, and he moved with his family to Denver, Colorado.